+LightSail2 is an experiment to test the feasibililty of solar sailing.
+Solar sailing entails capturing the pressure from the photons in the sun’s rays for propulsion.
+It uses large reflective sheets that work like wind sails.
+LightSail2 has now been in orbit for one month.
 It has raised the apogee (high point) of its orbit by 7 km.
-Scientists have confirmed that the reason for this is that LightSail’s solar sails are working.
+Scientists have confirmed that the reason for this is that the solar sails are working.
 The perigee (low point) of its orbit has declined by 9 km.
 This is normal because LightSail2 is in low earth orbit and so experiences some atmospheric drag at this altitude.

-Three cheers for the Planetary Society, the LightSail missions team, its members and its sponsors!
+Three cheers for the Planetary Society, its members and its sponsors!

 There is always more to learn if we dare to know.